umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

 * "Unity, which is characteristic of the individual being, and identity, which authorizes the usage of the principle of the excluded middle, do not apply to pre-individual being"

-The book is divided into two parts: physical individuation, and individuation in living being.
+Simondon considers to distinct types of individuation: physical individuation, and individuation in living being.

 ### Physical individuation:
 * "a case of the resolution of a metastable system on the basis of a system state, like yhat of supercooling or